Protecting the environment using human rights law

 Successive Council of Europe presidencies, and various other organs of the organisation, have called for existing legal tools to be further strengthened in order to help European states deal with the considerable environmental challenges that we all face.

-Committee of Ministers calls on member states to recognise the right to a clean, healthy and sustainable environment as a human right
+High-level conference on the right to a clean, healthy and sustainable environment in practice

 Using human rights to address environmental issues